 - Plan and develop life cycle software support capabilities and support operations.

-- Support the transfer of lessons learned to future programs by providing feedback to center level Acquisition Center of Excellence (ACE) and other affected organizations.
+- Support the transfer of lessons learned to future programs by providing feedback to the center-level Acquisition Center of Excellence (ACE) and other affected organizations.

 AFI 63-1201 “Life Cycle Systems Engineering”